sts10/wla/readme.markdown

 ## Installation

+### Latest release
+Check [the GitHub releases page](https://github.com/sts10/wla/releases) for instructions on how to install the latest released version of WLA.

+### Using Rust and Cargo
 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Run: `cargo install --git https://github.com/sts10/wla --branch main` (Run this same command to upgrade wla.)

-You should then be able to run `wla --help` for help text.

 Uninstall wla by running `cargo uninstall wla`.

+Once installed, you should then be able to run `wla --help` for help text.

 ## About the information reported by this program